invibeme/chekin-guest-sdk/packages/react/README.md

 ### ChekinGuestSDKView Component

-The main React component for embedding the Chekin Host SDK.
+The main React component for embedding the Chekin Guest SDK.

 #### Props